-A billion lives ended in days, and the shoreline still remembers.
+A billion lives ended in days, and the coastline still bears the weight.

 1. A wall of heat smothered the shoreline.